Yes, bay leaves can go bad over time. Bay leaves are commonly used in cooking to add flavor to dishes like soups, stews and sauces.

 Culinary Uses Of Bay Leaves: Fresh Vs. Dried And Expired

 Bay leaves are a common ingredient used in the culinary world due to their unique taste and fragrance.
 But are dried bay leaves as good as fresh ones?
 Does using expired bay leaves affect the dish’s taste or aroma?
-In this section, we will explore the uses of bay leaves in the culinary world, focusing on the differences between fresh and dried ones and the effect of using expired bay leaves on your dish.
+The uses of bay leaves in the culinary world, focusing on the differences between fresh and dried ones and the effect of using expired bay leaves on your dish.

 Dried Bay Leaves: Are They As Good As Fresh Ones?